 Elias received his Ph.D. from Harvard Medical School in cell biology with Stephen Gygi.
 During his thesis research, Elias developed the now ubiquitous “target-decoy” search strategy for controlling proteomic experimental error.
 This effort established his long-standing interest in improving proteomics workflows, bringing them in sync with the robust methods used in genomics and allied fields.
-As a faculty member at Stanford University, Elias focused on solving three extraordinary challenges in proteomics: identifying disease-relevant antigens presented on MHC complexes; characterizing the biologically relevant proteins that mediate host-microbiome interaction;, and improving methods for searching the vast sequence space these experiments encompass.
-At CZ Biohub, Elias and his team are continuing to define the range of antigens that underlie health and disease and how these antigens relate to our microbiomes.
-The technologies they are developing are broadly applicable, including methods to quantify the dynamic regulation of protein post-translational modifications and to identify novel post-translational modifications that have so far been hidden in the “dark matter” of biology – molecules invisible to genomic technologies and standard proteomic assays.
+As a faculty member at Stanford University, Elias focused on solving three extraordinary challenges in proteomics: identifying disease-relevant antigens presented on MHC complexes; characterizing the biologically relevant proteins that mediate host-microbiome interaction, and improving methods for searching the vast sequence space these experiments encompass.
+At CZ Biohub, Elias and his team are expanding these efforts by making a deliberate effort to integrate multi-omic strategies — minimally proteomics and metabolomics — whenever possible.
+The technologies they are developing are broadly applicable, including methods to quantify dynamic post-translational regulation mechanisms that have so far been hidden in the “dark matter” of biology – molecules invisible to genomic technologies and standard proteomic assays.